rhinolabs/boilr/README.md

 ## Development Tools

-noboil comes with Biome integrated for linting and formatting:
+boilr comes with Biome integrated for linting and formatting:

 ```bash
 # Lint your code